simeononsecurity/simeononsecurity.ch/content/other/wingbits-mining-guide-hardware-setup-optimization/index.en.md

 sudo for i in {0..30}; do sudo autogain1090; sleep 120; done &
 ```

+> **Note**: Read the Troubleshooting and Helpful Commands section below on how to set the gain levels more optimally.

 ### **4. Profit?**

 At this point you're done.
 Sit back and relax.